3skm4L/capstone/README.md

 List what you do not like about each site: it does not give information about barometric pressure, precipitation and other changes over time such as day to day or intra-day.
 You cannot gather select only certain criteria but must look for them and write them down on paper manually to create your own table

+Any third party APIs that will be used: US Weather, Visual Crossing

 SWOT analysis:

 -- Strengths: Meets a certain demand for those who want to know about specific weather factors; fills a gap